rainbows-gallery/rainbows-gallery.github.io/index.md

 You can also run the testcafe tests in "continuous integration mode".
 This mode is appropriate when you want to run the tests using a continuous integration service like Jenkins, Semaphore, CircleCI, etc.  In this case, it is problematic to already have the server running in a separate console, and you cannot have the browser window appear and disappear.

-To run the testcafe tests in continuous integration mode, first ensure that BowFolios is not running in any console.
+To run the testcafe tests in continuous integration mode, first ensure that Rainbow Gallery is not running in any console.

 Then, invoke `meteor npm run testcafe-ci`.
 You will not see any windows appear.
 When the tests finish, the console should look like this: